Skip to main content

 5 Types of 501(c)3 Non-Profit Organizations

-• Publicly supported charity, 509(a)1 -- This includes the entities that the public generally associates with non-profit, 501(c)3 status including schools, hospitals, religious organizations, and other charities that receive their public support primarily from gifts, grants and contributions from the public.
+• Publicly supported charity, 509(a)1 -- This includes public charities generally associated with non-profit, 501(c)3 status including educational organizations such as schools, hospitals, religious organizations, and other charities that receive their public support primarily from gifts, grants and contributions from the public.

 • Exempt purpose activity-supported charities, 509(a)2 -- Similar to 509(a)1 charities, these include the charities typically associated with non-profit status.
-Specifically, these organizations usually receive their support from a combination of gifts, grants and contributions and fees for their exempt services.
+Specifically, these organizations usually receive their support from a combination of gifts, fundraising, grants and contributions and fees for their exempt services.
+Examples are zoos and museums who tend to charge admission.

-• Supporting organizations for 509(a)(1) or 509(a)(2) charities, 509(a)3 -- these are not publicly supported themselves but are closely tied to non-profits that are publicly supported.
-Examples of supporting organizations include certain university or hospital foundations, foundations created to support libraries or elementary schools, foundations created to support fire departments and police stations would also fall in this category.
+• Supporting organizations for 509(a)(1) or 509(a)(2) charities, 509(a)3 — these are not publicly supported themselves but are closely tied to non-profits that are publicly supported.
+Examples of qualifying supporting organizations include certain university or hospital foundations, foundations created to support educational purposes such as libraries or elementary schools, and foundations created to support fire departments and police stations would also fall in this category.

-• Public safety charities, 509(a)4 -- These charities are exclusively dedicated to testing for public safety.
-And though not many organizations fit in this category but the ones that do are required to fill out additional paperwork to maintain their status.
+• Public safety charities, 509(a)4 — These charities are exclusively dedicated to testing for public safety.
+And though not many organizations fit in this category, the ones that do are required to fill out additional paperwork to maintain their status.
 An example of a public safety charity is the American Fireworks Standards Laboratory.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help